 On the course, which was over a weekend, we used a monochrome print from another portrait and went step by step through the process of building up areas of colour, slowly refining and blending each.

 For this portrait as usual I used a canvas on board, and cropped it slightly to fit the subject.
 I started with a grisaille underpainting using Raw Umber and Titanium White and a little medium.
-I’m still swinging between a straightforward Ivory Black and White underpainting, and other versions, mainly Raw Umber and White.
-I’ve looked around online and you can see people painting with blacks which are made up of reds mixed with greens, e.g. Alizarin Crimson and Viridan Green, or again blues and browns.
+I’m hovering between a straightforward Ivory Black and White underpainting, and other versions, mainly Raw or Burnt Umber and White.
+Burnt umber has a little more warmth.
+I’ve looked around online and you can see people painting with blacks which are made up of reds mixed with greens, e.g. Alizarin Crimson and Viridan Green, or again different blues and browns.
 At school I was taught by my militant impressionist teacher Mr. Baines that using black was sinful and one should only EVER mix blacks optically, and his chosen mix was Burnt Sienna and Cobalt Blue.
-You can mix a nice black from these two, but I went off Burnt Sienna a while ago and I think you can achieve a deeper black mixed from Burnt Umber and Ultramarine or Cobalt Blue.
+You can mix a nice black from these two, but I went off Burnt Sienna a while ago (I’m sure I’ll come back to it – at the moment it just has a bit too much character, like someone talking very loudly at a party, so you can here them wherever you’re standing!).
+I think you can achieve a deeper black mixed from Burnt Umber and Ultramarine or Cobalt Blue.

 Having said all that, in the name of efficiency I have stripped back all of my processes to avoid unnecessary headaches so I generally I use Ivory Black and Titanium White!
 I have also learned from Louis Smith that a little Alizarin Crimson mixed in with Ivory Black gives it more depth, so I also do this on occasion.